Ermith/Thesis-Public/README.md

 This will result in 4 images: `heights.pgm`, `roads.pgm`, `rivers.pgm`, and `buildings.pgm`.
 If osm file is not specified, only heights file will be created.

 ## Training and running the generator
-Place the files in a folder of your choosing and navigate to `nn_generator` folder in the command line and execute jupyter notebook:
+1. Place the files in a folder of your choosing and navigate to `Thesis-public` folder (or any folder containing `nn_generator`) in the command line.
+2. Execute jupyter notebook

 ```
-cd nn_generator
+cd Thesis-public
 jupyter notebook
 ```
 Browser window shold now open.

-1. *Click* `Example.ipynb`
+3. *Click* `Example.ipynb`
-2. *Click* "Run cell" on the cell you would like to run
+4. *Click* "Run cell" on the cell you would like to run

 The details are specified in the Example file.